-The thing is, being able to pick up on the flavour profile of a coffee doesn’t just look impressive—it also heightens your enjoyment.
-And although at first it might seem impossible to distinguish between flavour profiles, it’s actually pretty easy to train your palate.
+Being able to pick up on the flavour profile of a coffee doesn’t just look impressive.
+It also heightens your enjoyment.
+Although at first it might seem impossible to distinguish between flavour profiles, it’s actually pretty easy to train your palate.
 Like anything, practice makes perfect.
 The more we expose ourselves to the different flavours and attributes of coffee, the better we become at identifying them.
-And I have 5 steps to share with you that will make it even easier.
+And I have 5 steps to share with you that will your coffee cupping experience easier.

 Spanish Version: Catación de Café: 5 Pasos Claves para el Dominio de la Catación